nordic-rse/nordic-rse.github.io/conference/covid.md

 - All registrants will be notified by email
 - We will reimburse registration payments
-- We will postpone the event to 2021 (at this point we are not planning an online substitute)
+- We will postpone the event to 2021 (at this point we are not planning an online substitute, but our online community-building, including smaller meetings, will continue regardless)